etcinit/phabulous/README.md

 ## Getting started

 1. Create a directory for the bot: `mkdir phabulous`.
-2. Download the latest stable release for your OS from the [releases page](https://github.com/etcinit/phabulous/releases) and save it there.
+2. Download the latest release for your OS from the [releases page](https://github.com/etcinit/phabulous/releases) and save it there.
 3. Create a configuration file `config/main.yml` using the one on this repository as a template.